IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    information and the number of path computation requests to the underlying controllers.

-   The TE topology information used, in a complimentary way, to reduce the number for path computation requests to the underlying controllers, are described in {{topo-pc-complement}} below.
+   The TE topology information used, in a complementary way, to reduce the number for path computation requests to the underlying controllers, are described in {{topo-pc-complement}} below.